North Tarrytown Assembly: Early history

 In 1899, John Brisben Walker acquired parts of the 225-acre former Ambrose Kingsland estate on North Tarrytown's waterfront.
 He hired McKim, Mead & White to design a purpose-built automobile factory at the foot of Beekman Avenue.
-Manufacturing machinery was purchased and the new Mobile Company of America produced its first "Mobile" steam carriage on March 7, 1900.
-Advertising claimed it to be the largest automobile factory in the world.
-Walker soon realized that his steam-powered “Mobiles” had no future.
-In early 1903, the Mobile Company of America stopped production, having built only an estimated 600 steam carriages.
+Manufacturing machinery was purchased, and the new Mobile Company of America produced its first "Mobile" steam carriage on March 7, 1900.
+Walker soon realized that his steam-powered “Mobiles” had no future; the emerging auto industry was increasingly adopting the internal combustion engine.
+In early 1903, the Mobile Company of America stopped production, having built less than 600 steam carriages.
 Later in 1903, the equipped automobile plant was leased (and subsequently sold) to Maxwell-Briscoe, a gasoline-powered automobile manufacturer.
 In 1913 Maxwell-Briscoe was renamed Maxwell Automobile Company.
+Despite reaching a peak production of 28 models across seven different brands, the company overextended its resources and collapsed, leading to a bankruptcy filing in 1913.
 Separate portions of the complex were acquired by Chevrolet in 1914 and 1915.
 At this time Chevrolet was an independent company and not yet part of General Motors.

-In 1918 Chevrolet was integrated into General Motors.
+General Motors: 1918 to 1996

+In May 1918 Chevrolet was integrated into General Motors.
+In 1924, Fisher Body began operating its coachbuilding plant on the site, producing car bodies for the adjacent Chevrolet assembly line.
+In 1926, it became the North Tarrytown GM plant's coachbuilding facility.
+(General Motors had fully merged with the Fisher Body company that year, having acquired a 60% stake in 1919).

+At its peak, the plant employed some 5,000 workers.
+It functioned around the clock, running three shifts.
+About half of the workers were African Americans.
+A major walkout of African American employees took place in 1969: